ethersync/ethersync/docs/decisions/02-working-with-vims-eol-behavior.md

 <!-- This is an optional element.
 Feel free to remove. -->
 ## More Information

-{You might want to provide additional evidence/confidence for the decision outcome here and/or document the team agreement on the decision and/or define when this decision when and how the decision should be realized and if/when it should be re-visited and/or how the decision is validated.
- Links to other decisions and resources might here appear as well.}

 Vim `:h eol` writes:

 	When 'binary' is off and 'fixeol' is on the value is not used when